Combinatorial Hopf algebras and Towers of Algebras - Dimension, Quantization, and Functoriality: Introduction

-The notion of ``forming a pair of graded dual Hopf algebras'' is made precise in Section \ref{sec:BL}.
-The numbers $r^n n!$ will be familiar to experts in the theory of dual graded graphs -- they count certain paths in a pair of dual graded graphs.
+The rigidity proved in Theorem \ref{dimthm} suggests however that there may be a classification theorem for towers of algebras which give rise to combinatorial Hopf algebras.
+For the case $r=1$, we give a conjectural classification in Section~\ref{sec:HC}, which includes symmetric group algebras, 0-Hecke algebras, nilCoxeter algebras (studied by Khovanov \cite{Kho}), and the infinite family of Hecke algebras at a root of unity (see \cite{LLT}).
+The representation theory of Hecke algebras at roots of unity is a very active area of research.

-The rigidity proved in Theorem \ref{dimthm} suggests that there may be a structure theorem for towers of algebras which give rise to combinatorial Hopf algebras.
-For the case $r=1$, we give a conjectural classification in Section~\ref{sec:HC}, which includes symmetric group algebras, 0-Hecke algebras, nilCoxeter algebras \cite{Kho}, and the infinite family of Hecke algebras at a root of unity \cite{LLT}.
 In general, Theorem \ref{dimthm} suggests that to perform the inverse constructions of the arrows in (\ref{eq:comp}) one should study algebras related to symmetric groups (or wreath products of symmetric groups).
 There are many combinatorial Hopf algebras for which one may attempt to perform the inverse construction, but there are even more dual graded graphs.
 The general construction of \cite{LamSKac} produces dual graded graphs from Bruhat orders of Weyl groups of Kac-Moody algebras and it is unclear whether there are Hopf algebras, or towers of algebras giving rise to these graphs.